[This post was originally published on 26th Oct 2020. It has been updated on 12th April 2022.]

-Salesforce Marketing Cloud (SFMC) includes a number of powerful tools that enable brands to create and manage winning email marketing campaigns.
+Salesforce Marketing Cloud (SFMC) campaign management includes a number of powerful tools that enable brands to create and manage winning email marketing campaigns.
 But even those who are new to SFMC can easily take advantage of the platform’s sophisticated features to discover and understand their customers, design memorable Salesforce email campaigns, and thus form and maintain one-to-one relationships at scale.
 Still, it can help understand the exact process of planning and implementing an email campaign in Salesforce Marketing Cloud.
 So if you are an email marketer looking to launch your first email campaign with SFMC, this article is for you!

 Email Campaigns in Salesforce Marketing Cloud

 SFMC provides a great app called “Campaigns” to plan, coordinate, manage, and measure email marketing communications in real-time.
-Salesforce email campaigns are an effective way to “connect” marketing initiatives with leads and opportunities that resulted from the initiative.
+Salesforce Marketing Cloud campaigns are an effective way to “connect” marketing initiatives with leads and opportunities that resulted from the initiative.
 Multiple emails can be included in a campaign so you can track the progress of all the emails as a collection.

 Common use cases for creating Salesforce email campaigns include: